tedneward/Azgaarnoth/Creatures/Dog.md

 >- **Languages** —
 >- **Challenge** 0
 >___
->***Pack Tactics.***.
+>***Pack Tactics***.
 The hyena has advantage on an attack roll against a creature if at least one of the hyena’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
 >
 >#### Actions
->***Bite.***.
+>***Bite***.
 Melee Weapon Attack: +2 to hit, reach 5 ft., one target.
 Hit: 3 (1d6) piercing damage.
 >

 ---